babski123/BS5ModalJS/README.md

 BS5ModalJS works only with Bootstrap v5.0

 ### Live Demo
-Here is a [live demo](http://ababagaming.com/bs5modal_demo.html) of this class in action
+Here is a [live demo](http://ababagaming.com/bs5modal_demo.html) of this class in action.

 ### Author
 Written by: Eleazer Jr. Ababa<br>